The exact strength of generic absoluteness for the universally Baire sets: and operators

-We now prove \rthm{main thm on stacks under sealing}.
+\textit{Proof of \rthm{main thm on stacks under sealing}}\\\\ We now prove \rthm{main thm on stacks under sealing}.
 First, take $S$ to be the stationary class of measurable cardinals which are limits of Woodin cardinals; for any $\mu\in S$, $\mu$ satisfies clause (1) of \rthm{main thm on stacks under sealing} by Corollary \ref{prop:smallcof}.
 To get clauses (2) and (3), we apply Lemma \ref{lem:pressing_down} to the function $f$ on $S$ that maps each $\mu\in S$ to the maximum of the ordinals $\{\nu, \eta_\mu, \xi\}$, where $\nu$ appears in Proposition \ref{lem:full_hull}, $\eta_\nu$ appears in the proof of Proposition \ref{lem:dm_uB}, and $\xi$ appears in the statement of Corollary \ref{prop:smallcof}.
-Using Lemma \ref{lem:pressing_down}, we obtain a properclass $S_0\subseteq S$, a $\nu$ such that $\nu$ witnesses clauses (2) and (3) of \rthm{main thm on stacks under sealing} for each $\mu\in S_0$.
-This finishes the proof of \rthm{main thm on stacks under sealing}. \begin{remark} \begin{enumerate} \item By Lemma \ref{lem:pressing_down}, the existence of $S,S_0,\nu$ above can be proved within $\sf{ZFC}$. \item It may appear that we use second order set theory to ``pick" for each measurable limit of Woodin cardinals $\mu$ a set $A_\mu$ that codes $V_\mu$, but the theory $\sf{ZFC} + ``$there is (global) well-order of $V$" is conservative over $\sf{ZFC}$.
+Using Lemma \ref{lem:pressing_down}, we obtain proper class $S_0\subseteq S$ such that for each $\mu\in S_0$, $\nu$ witnesses clauses (2) and (3) of \rthm{main thm on stacks under sealing} .
+This finishes the proof of \rthm{main thm on stacks under sealing}. $\qedsymbol{}$\\ \begin{remark} \begin{enumerate} \item By Lemma \ref{lem:pressing_down}, the existence of $S,S_0,\nu$ above can be proved within $\sf{ZFC}$. \item It may appear that we use second order set theory to ``pick" for each measurable limit of Woodin cardinals $\mu$ a set $A_\mu$ that codes $V_\mu$, but the theory $\sf{ZFC} + ``$there is (global) well-order of $V$" is conservative over $\sf{ZFC}$.
 Over any $V\models \sf{ZFC}$, we can find a (class) generic extension $V[g]$ of $V$ such that $V[g]\models ``\sf{ZFC} + $there is a global well order". \item The above two remarks simply say that we may assume as part of the hypothesis that $V$ has a global well-order.
 This then allows us to get $S, S_0, \nu$ and the sequences $(Y_\mu: \mu \in S_0)$, $(A_\mu: \mu \in S)$ in \rthm{main thm on stacks under sealing}. \end{enumerate} \end{remark}

 The rest of the argument does not need the hypothesis that $\Gamma^\infty\models _{\Omega} \sf{AD}_{\bR}$.
 It only needs the conclusion of \rthm{main thm on stacks under sealing}.
 To stress this point we make the following definitions.